derricks/hirsute/manual.md

 * read\_from\_sequence (array) - reads each item in turn from an array in a continuous loop.

-* depending\_on(field,possibilities) - use different generators or values depending on the value of some other field in the created object
+* depending\_on(field,possibilities) - use different generators or values depending on the value of some other field in the created object. possibilities is a hash of values to generators or values.
+Hirsute::DEFAULT can be used to specify a path if the value of the specified field doesn't match any defined option

 Collections